-Rinse but don't put your toothbrush away...go get comfortable no need to stand at the sink.....Plop yourself down in front of the TV or in your favorite chair.
+Rinse your mouth but don't put your toothbrush away...go get comfortable no need to stand at the sink.....Plop yourself down in front of the TV or in your favorite chair.

 Without a mouth full of foaming toothpaste you can really focus on your gums and give them some much needed attention.